+Prerequisite: At least one 2000-level Fine Arts course.
 4000-LEVEL COURSES The following courses fulfill the capstone requirement for the major and are open to Fine Arts majors in the fourth year of study.
 Selected courses may also be offered in the summer semester; if so, they may be taken by majors in the summer preceding their fourth year and will be counted as having been taken during the fourth year.
 Before taking a 4000-level course, students must complete at least four Fine Arts courses at the 2000- and 3000-level, at least one of which must be at the 3000-level.
-FINE 4001 Art history methodology workshop (6 credits) This course is taught in the form of seminars.
+FINE4001 Art history methodology workshop (capstone) (6 credits) This course is taught in the form of seminars.
 It requires active participation from students, and is intended for those in their fourth year who have already engaged seriously with art history during their previous study.
 It aims to deepen students' understanding of the methods used by art historians by introducing various debates about interpretation.
 Students are expected to write a paper concerning an area of art history or visual culture of their own choice, in which they demonstrate their sensitivity to questions of method.
 Assessment: 100% coursework.

-FINE 4002 Perspectives in Asian art (6 credits) This seminar will focus in depth on one area of Asian art and visual culture, with an emphasis on art historical strategies.
+FINE 4002 Perspectives in Asian art (capstone) (6 credits) This seminar will focus in depth on one area of Asian art and visual culture, with an emphasis on art historical strategies.
 Students will prepare a seminar paper drawing on knowledge of a certain area, but will further be encouraged to demonstrate a critical approach to broader methodological and theoretical issues.
 Assessment: 100% coursework.

-FINE 4003 Perspectives in Western art (6 credits) This seminar will focus in depth on one area of Western art and visual culture, with an emphasis on art historical strategies.
+FINE4003 Perspectives in Western art (capstone) (6 credits) This seminar will focus in depth on one area of Western art and visual culture, with an emphasis on art historical strategies.
 Students will prepare a seminar paper drawing on knowledge of a certain area, but will further be encouraged to demonstrate a critical approach to broader methodological and theoretical issues.
 Assessment: 100% coursework.

-FINE 4004 Perspectives in art history (6 credits) This course, in the form of seminars, requires active participation from students.
+FINE 4004 Perspectives in art history (capstone) (6 credits) This course, in the form of seminars, requires active participation from students.
 It is intended for students in their fourth year who have already engaged seriously with art history during their previous study.
 It aims to deepen students' understanding of the discipline of art history.
-The course is designed to interrogate prevailing art historical scholarship through an initial exploration of the parameters of the discipline in general, or in specific locations or particular eras.
-The seminar then moves on to specific case studies of art objects and related aspects to consider modes of interpretation in combination with primary documents, secondary interpretations, and historiography.
-FINE 4005 Museum studies internship (6 credits) The internship programme gives a limited number of qualified students professional, practical experience working in a museum setting.
+The course interrogates prevailing art historical scholarship by exploring both the parameters of the discipline in general and specific locations or eras.
+Case studies consider modes of interpretation in combination with primary documents, secondary interpretations, and historiography.
+Assessment: 100% coursework.

+FINE 4005 Museum studies internship (capstone) (6 credits) The internship programme gives a limited number of qualified students professional, practical experience working in a museum setting.
 This enables them to apply academic skills learned in the classroom to concrete problems in the workplace and helps prepare them for museum or other arts-related careers.
 Selected interns will work with senior staff of the University Museum and Art Gallery or other art institutions in Hong Kong on a project relating to professional museological or curatorial practice.
 Assessment: 100% coursework.